justin025/onthespot/docs/Basic-Usage.md

 ### Download by URL

 1. **Enter the URL**
-   - Paste the Spotify URL of a song, album, artist, or playlist into the search field.
+   - Paste the Music-App URL of a song, album, artist, or playlist into the search field.

 2. **Start the Download**
    - Click the **Download** button to begin downloading.

 3. **Bulk URL Downloads**
    - You can also provide a path to a text file containing multiple URLs.
 OnTheSpot will queue all listed URLs for downloading.

+[GIF Image Explaining how to Download]

 > [!IMPORTANT]
 > Ensure each URL in the text file is on a separate line to avoid errors during the download process.